cliocrm/cliocrm/cliocollab/okta-node-express-15-minute-auth-example-master 2/README.md

-# Example of Simple Authentication in Express
+# Editing and extending the Node JS application with ClioCRM

-This is an example of a simple web site with secure user authentication that can be built in 15 minutes using Express and Okta.
+This is an example of a simple web application with secure user authentication using Okta's [free developer account](https://developer.okta.com/signup/) and [ClioCRM's](https://cliosight.co#cliocrm) tables, forms, reports and triggers.
+Rest of the code includes examples of generic REST APIs.
+Use of ClioCRM's APIs are mentioned explicitly in the [documentation](https://cliosight.co#cliocrm) and code comments.

 **Prerequisites**: [Node.js](https://nodejs.org/en/).